Your Money in 20 Years: The Future of Robo-Advisors

 That may be an aggressive forecast, but it shows how the impact of these newer companies goes far beyond the total assets they currently manage.
 They have sparked major change in the industry and forced many of the incumbents—like Schwab, Fidelity and Vanguard—to create new products.

 It could be argued that the robo-advisor movement has even accelerated regulatory movements aimed at limiting the kinds of kickbacks and commissions that financial advisors can earn while managing retirement accounts, as the Department of Labor has created its "fiduciary rule," scheduled to go into effect in April 2017 if it's not scuttled by a bevy of lawsuits mounted by financial industry groups.

 Most of the effects of these recent changes to the investment business have proven beneficial to consumers.
-As the early startup players like Betterment and Wealthfront grew, dozens of other startups jumped into the race, including those focused solely on 401ks—Captain401— or even those that pitch directly to women (Ellevest).
+As the early startup players like Betterment and Wealthfront grew, dozens of other startups jumped into the race, including those focused solely on 401ks—Human Interest — or even those that pitch directly to women (Ellevest).
 But now with robo-advising turning into arguably more of a feature than a product, as incumbents have all put down stakes in the space, the question is: where will your money be in 20 years?

 Will the startups who invented the space be able to capture a significant share of the coming inflows—or will they be walled off by the incumbent companies who have jumped in?

 The benefits of robo-advising, just like the benefits of automatic contributions for savings and retirement accounts, are borne out by data.
 The move toward more transparency in the space, the percolating DOL rule and the vertical rise of index funds all point toward robo-advising becoming something of a standard.